 The target industries presented here offer different advantages and challenges in terms of overall job growth, average wages and competitive advantages.
-The following table shows the relative performance of these industry categories between 2007 and 2017 based on QCEW data for Grant County.
+The following table shows the relative performance of these industry categories between 2007 and 2017 based on Quarterly Census of Employment and Wages (QCEW) data for Grant County.